air pollution?

 Most ports that have received provincial or federal shore power funding provide essential trade and cargo services.
 Odgen Point does not.
 It is essentially a cruise ship terminal.

-A fee of $10 for 1 million cruise passengers a year could raise $30 million in three years to pay for shore power installation.
+A fee of $30 for 1 million cruise passengers a year could raise $30 million a year to pay for shore power installation.

 What about greenhouse gas emissions?